Freight Shipping from Detroit to Dallas

 How much does it cost to ship freight from Detroit to Dallas?

-Full truckload (FTL) rates from Detroit, MI to Dallas, TX currently range from $2,793-$3,442 for a standard dry van load over the 1,299-mile route.
+Full truckload (FTL) rates from Detroit, MI to Dallas, TX currently range $2,793-$3,442 (roughly $2.15-$2.67 per mile over 1,299 miles).
 LTL shipments typically cost $914-$1,504 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to Dallas?